-Support vector machine (SVM) creates a hyperplane for high dimensional or set of hyperplanes for classification.
-SVM uses “one vs. one” approach for multiclass classification.
+Support vector machine (SVM) creates a hyperplane for high dimensional or a set of hyperplanes for classification.
+SVM uses a “one vs. one” approach for multiclass classification.
 In a 2-dimensional space, the hyperplane becomes a straight or curved line.
 The line with the maximum margin forms the support-vector.
 This approach trains